Norfolk Passport

 Mid-winter

-Snowdrops thrive here on the humus-rich soil of its deciduous woodland that remains full of light even in late winter/ early spring.
-Most of what you’ll see is the common ‘galanthus nivalis’ but there is also the common double ‘flore pleno’.
+Snowdrops thrive here on the humus-rich soil of its deciduous woodland, which remains light even in late winter/ early spring.
+Most of you’ll see the common ‘galanthus nivalis’, but there is also the common double ‘flore pleno’.

 Bluebells